Château Laurier: Grand Trunk Railway 1909–1923

-The hotel features original Tiffany stained-glass windows and hand-moulded plaster decorations dating back to 1912.
-The walls were faced with Indiana limestone and feature conical turrets, dormer windows topped by a copper roof.
-The gables are carved with flowers, scrolls and crests.
-The lobby floors were constructed of Belgian marble.
+The hotel showcases original Tiffany stained-glass windows and hand-moulded plaster decorations dating back to 1912.
+The building is adorned with Indiana limestone on the exterior walls.
+It features conical turrets, dormer windows, and a roof clad in copper.
+The gables are intricately carved with flowers, scrolls, and crests.
+The lobby floors are made of Belgian marble.

 The plans for the hotel initially generated some controversy, as the Château was to be constructed on what was then a portion of Major's Hill Park.
 Sir Wilfrid Laurier, then the Prime Minister of Canada, helped secure the important site for the construction, and the hotel was eventually named in his honour.
 Laurier's government was also subsidizing the Grand Trunk Railway's Pacific Line.
-Further conflict ensued when the original architect, Bradford Gilbert, from New York was dismissed due to disagreements with Grand Trunk executives, and they engaged the Montreal firm of Ross and Macfarlane to complete the design.
+Further conflict ensued when the original architect, Bradford Gilbert from New York, was dismissed due to disagreements with Grand Trunk executives.
+They then engaged the Montreal firm of Ross and Macfarlane, to complete the design.

-The hotel was to be opened on 26 April 1912, but Hays, who was returning to Canada for the hotel opening, perished aboard the RMS Titanic when it sank on 15 April.
+The hotel was scheduled to open on 26 April 1912.
+However, Hays, who was en route to Canada for the hotel opening, tragically perished aboard the RMS Titanic when it sank on 15 April.
 Grand Trunk officials held a more subdued opening ceremony on 12 June 1912, with Sir Wilfrid Laurier in attendance.
 The sub-basement housed laundry, repair shops, engineering and electrical departments.
 A barber shop was added in 1918.

 In August 1914, Major Raymond Brutinel enrolled the first recruits for the Canadian Automobile Machine Gun Brigade (CAMGB) at the hotel.
 A memorial plaque with a circular bas-relief of Brigadier-General Brutinel and a bas-relief of machine gunners on Vimy Ridge is dedicated to the memory of Brutinel, who commanded the CAMGB, the members of the Canadian Machine Gun Brigade who died on active service, and in honour of those who served.